Best Of: Jude Law / Pedro Pascal

 Top addresses the gap between hipster country and his own retro style in a disarmingly direct manner on Country Boy Blues.

-I shined up my picker and slipped on my go-to-town blues.
+I shined up my pickup and slipped on my go-to-town blues.

-Cause I kind of feel like a dinosaur down on the Vegas strip
+Oh, cause I kind of feel like a dinosaur down on the Vegas strip.

-Yeah, every spot in town's got a drink and a band.
+Yeah, every spot in town's got a drinking band.

 So why can't I hear a damn country tune?

-Hobbing up and down and all around Lower Broadway with these old
+I've been up and down and all around Lower Broadway with these old country boy delures.

 Now, let's take a big swerve from country to classical, specifically the classically trained cellist, pianist, guitar-strumming singer-songwriter called Leve.